 Robert nodded.
 “I suppose you have that right.”

 In spite of his doubts, Robert’s eyes grew tearful.
-Whether it was madness or not, something long too still in his heart stirred at the calling.
+Whether it was madness or not, something stirred in his heart at the calling, something that had been still for too long.

 “Now see to this, I have born your shackles and I have broken them,” William proceeded.
 He reached down and pulled Robert’s wrists up to eye level.
 “By which I mean: I stuffed grass into your fetters as well.”